Dialgatrainer02-lab/apps/README.md

 ## sso
  to auto forward to sso will required changing all ingress to gateway api makes sense as cilium have moved there resources

+ ## convert to gateway api
+ 1 gateway where it makes sense http route per application